xtuml/bridgepoint/doc-bridgepoint/notes/8238/8238_render_graphics.ant.md

 4. Requirements
 ---------------
 The SRS assocaited with this project defines requirements for this task.
 The following requirements are in addition to those requirements.
 Note that when this analysis was written the SRS had not yet been completed.
-Therefore, this issues' design note shall call out the links between the requirements below and the SRS, and shall account for descrepencies (for example, addtional requirements needed).
+Therefore, this issue's design note shall call out the links between the requirements below and the SRS, and shall account for descrepencies (for example, addtional requirements needed).

 4.1 Create shapes in correct packages for all xtUML elements in a project.